knvsl/style-transfer/setup.md

 Helpers to load, save create white noise images.

 `tutorial.py`
-Commented out version with explanations and is more step-by-step for understanding.
+Version with commented explanations.

 ### img
-All image related directories and files.

-`content`
+`imagenet-vgg-verydeep-19.svg` A diagram of the VGG-19 network.

-Contains content images.
+`content` Contains content images.

-`style`
-Contains style images.
+`style` Contains style images.

-`results`
-The output directory where the final images are saved.
+`results` The output directory where the final images are saved.

 <br>